310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Tomoya %}
 Ahaha, it’s all ‘cause of you, Hajime.
 You got way too into it, and even invited guests over to the hall.

-It looks like a lot of them came here ‘cause they thought you’re cute, or ‘cause they thought you seem nice.
+It looks like a lot of them came here ‘cause they thought you’re cute, or that you seemed nice.
 {% endbubble %}

 {% bubble Hajime %}
-Ehehe, I love to be hospitable.
-Also, I remembered how they told us we could get more funds if we manage to sell drinks and such.
+Ehehe… I love to be hospitable.
+Also, they told us we could get more funds if we manage to sell drinks and such.

-I went full out so that I could keep working a whole lot as part of Ra*bits~♪
+I went all-out so that we could keep working a whole lot as part of Ra*bits…♪
 {% endbubble %}

 {% bubble Chiaki %}